puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 1 "worker" thread
 ~~~~

-"1" is the minimum number of worker threads required to process incoming
-web requests.

 For example, if an _unencrypted_ port with 2 `acceptor-threads` and 3
 `selector-threads` and an _encrypted_ port with 4 `acceptor-threads` and 5
 `selector-threads` were configured with the webserver, the webserver would